ankane/notable/README.md

 # Notable

+:star2: Extraordinary insight into your users and background jobs

 Wouldn’t it be great to see when one of your users encounters an error, timeout, or validation failure?
 Now you can - directly in your admin pages.
-Notable makes helping users easier than ever.

 Notable tracks notable requests and background jobs and stores them in your database.
 What makes a request or job notable?
 There are a number of default situations, but ultimately you decide what interests you.